Refractor-Software/PoseidixStudio/README.md

 # Refractor Studio

 **Refractor Studio** is a software suite containing several workstation programs and libaries, initially created to develop video games but usable in many high-performance industries.
+It has few external dependencies.

 ## Major Libraries
 - **CommonLib** - High-performance C++ library featuring everything you need to build your next GUI or rendered application.
 Features vector math, a native-looking UI library, and interfaces for input, audio, rendering, memory, and the platform itself.
+    - Dependencies: **GLM, Vulkan**

 ## Major Programs
 - **Lycan Engine** - High-performance 3D data-oriented game engine.
-Uses CommonLib for most of its features.
+Targets over 160 FPS on ninth-generation consoles.
+    - Dependencies: **CommonLib**

 # Building Studio
 Currently, Studio depends quite a bit on the user's environment to function correctly.
 It's not all plug-and-play, so make sure you read the installation instructions **with madman levels of care and do not mess up ONE SINGLE STEP of the process** for your given platform - otherwise, your code might not compile.